DanMurigu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Changes the mode of hello to Ollehs mode
-Adds execute permission to all sub directories of current working directory of the owner Creates a directory and gives the directory 751 permissions
+Adds execute permission to all sub directories of current working directory of the owner Creates a directory and gives the directory 751 permissions Changes group ownership of hello file to group